Pr0Gmer243/sonsofanarchyquiz/README.md

 ## Notes

-This series is owned by [FX or The Walt Disney Company](https://thewaltdisneycompany.com/).
+* This series is owned by [FX or The Walt Disney Company](https://thewaltdisneycompany.com/).
 Click to see their [Privacy Policy](https://privacy.thewaltdisneycompany.com/en/).
+* The code for this quiz includes HTML, CSS, Javascript, and jQuery.

 ## Contribution